 The handling and prevention of fraud

-The organisational model for prevention of crimes which the Company is responsible for
+The organisational model for prevention of crimes by the Company

 Italian Legislative Decree No. 231/2001 introduced a regime of administrative liability into the Italian legal structure.
 These measures are applied to entities which commit crimes in their own interest or to their own advantage.
 These crimes may be committed by natural persons acting as representatives, directors or managers on behalf of the entities, or by natural persons acting under the supervision of such persons or subjected to supervision on their part.

-The companies provided with a “231 Model” are: Hera Spa, Acantho, Amga Calore & Impianti, Amga Energia & Servizi, Asa, Fea, Feronia, Hera Comm, Hera Luce, Hera Servizi Energia, Hera Trading, HERAtech, Herambiente, Herambiente Servizi Industriali, Hestambiente, Inrete Distribuzione Energia, Medea, Uniflotte and Waste Recycling.
-Furthermore, AcegasApsAmga, AcegasApsService, Aliplast, Sinergie (now AcegasApsAmga Servizi Energetici Spa) and Marche Multiservizi are provided with their own “Model 231”.
-All these 24 companies (62% of the total of the companies) include 97.6% of Group employees.
+The companies provided with a “231 Model” are: Hera SpA, Acantho, Asa, Frullo Energia Ambiente (Fea), Feronia, Hera Comm, Hera Luce, Hera Servizi Energia, Hera Trading, HERAtech, Herambiente, Herambiente Servizi Industriali, Hestambiente, Inrete Distribuzione Energia, Uniflotte and Waste Recycling.
+Furthermore, AcegasApsAmga, Energia Base Triesta, Aliplast, Alimpet (these two companies until December 2018), AcegasApsAmga Servizi Energetici SpA and Marche Multiservizi are provided with their own “231 Model”.
+All these 22 companies (76% of the total of the companies) include 98.2% of Group employees.

 Following the mapping of sensitive company activities, at risk of the offences included in Italian Legislative Decree 231/2001, the Group companies defined specific protocols to be followed in carrying out certain activities, and made the consequent information flows available on a periodic basis.
 These protocols are circulated to the entire workforce through the corporate intranet.
 Their application is monitored during the audit phase.
-During 2017, the following protocols were up-dated: Formalities regarding conduct and handling of the activities for the purpose of health and safety in the workplace, Sales activities with reference to Hera Comm, Handling of the accounts for the tender and supply agreements, Separate financial statements of Hera SpA and Consolidated financial statements of the Group and, in conclusion, handling of the Purchase of services supporting the sale of waste treatment on a free market basis.
+In 2018, the management and communication of the confidential, privileged and significant information and management of the laboratory activities protocols were up-dated.

-The Internal Auditing Department ensures assistance to the various company units in drawing up and implementing necessary corrective action following the audits and, for the purpose of raising the awareness of and training the beneficiaries of the 231 Model it held specific courses for the sales units and the units tasked with the purchasing activities which, besides the specific focus relating to the activities performed, concerned aspects of general importance such as the 231 Model of the Hera Group, the Group Protocols, the Internal Control System and the corporate governance set-up.
+The Internal Auditing Department ensures assistance to the various company units in drawing up and implementing necessary corrective action following the audits and, for the purpose of raising the awareness of and training the beneficiaries of the 231 Model it held specific courses care of the subsidiary companies (Asa and Waste Recycling) which concerned aspects of general importance such as the 231 Model of the Hera Group, the Group Protocols, the Internal Control System and aspects focused on the activities of the same.

 Risk analysis for definition of the internal audit plan

-With reference to the specific risks related to the topics included within the scope of Italian Legislative Decree no. 231/2001, identified in the 231 Risk Assessment for the 2016-2018 period, the Supervisory Body in turn carried out the activities set out in the Audit Plan, drawn up on the basis of the risk assessments, coverage of new processes, regulatory developments and the extension of the scope of activities of the companies.
+With reference to the specific risks related to the topics included within the scope of Italian Legislative Decree No. 231/2001, including the corruption-type risks, identified in the 231 Risk Assessment for the 2016-2018 period, the Supervisory Body in turn carried out the activities set out in the Audit Plan, drawn up on the basis of the risk assessments, coverage of new processes, regulatory developments and the extension of the scope of activities of the companies.